freeradical13/freeradical13.github.io/index.md

 The size of an atom increases from top to bottom as electron shells are added; however, moving left to right, the size of an atom decreases as the additional protons draw in the electrons.

 [Ionization energy][] (or cationization energy) is the amount of energy needed to remove an electron from an element (and form a cation).
-The lower the ionization energy, the more the element is chemically reactive.
 Energy is required to remove the electron because the electron is attracted to its proton(s).
 Following from the octet rule, ionization energy is lowest on the left of the table because those elements want to lose electron(s) to achieve a full set of valence electrons, and [ionization energy generally increases from left to right][ionization energy increases right] as additional protons add more pull to the electrons.
 Ionization energy decreases from top to bottom because valence electrons are farther from the protons (to which they're attracted) and thus the electrons are easier to peel off.

 [Electron affinity][] (or anionization energy) is either:

-1. The amount of energy released when an electron is added to an incomplete set of valence electrons (e.g. an incomplete s orbital, an incomplete p orbital, etc.).
+1. The amount of energy released when an electron is added to an incomplete set of valence electrons.
 Energy is released because any time an electron drops into a new orbital, it releases electromagnetic radiation energy in the form of a photon.
 Or,
-1. The amount of energy spent adding an electron to create a new orbital (or add an electron to an orbital which only has a single electron in each of its orbital pairs [e.g. Nitrogen]).
-Energy is needed to create the new orbital energy level.
+1. The amount of energy spent adding an electron to create a new subshell or adding an electron to a subshell which only has a single electron in each of its orbital pairs (e.g. Nitrogen).
+Energy is needed to overcome the last subshell's stability.

 Electron affinity increases from left to right, except for elements with a complete set of valence electrons.